viki-sh/League-Analysis/README.md

 # Data Cleaning and Exploratory Data Analysis

 ## Data Cleaning
-Our dataset comes from Oracle’s Elixir, encompassing thousands of professional-level esports matches from top-tier leagues such as the LCS, LEC, LCK, and LPL.
-For our analysis, we chose to only use 2017, 2019, 2020, 2021, 2022, 2024, and 2025, as the data from other years only had 3 bans, and we would like to analyze across all 5.
+Our dataset originates from Oracle’s Elixir, a comprehensive source of professional League of Legends esports data, covering thousands of matches from top-tier leagues such as the LCS, LEC, LCK, and LPL.

-We dropped columns that referenced the in-process game statistics, such as kills, gold, and game objectives, since we are interested in the pre-game.

-Additionally, we dropped all rows that had the same PGA for both teams.
-This way, we could accurately gauge if having a **higher** PGA increased a teams ability to win their match.

-We added five columns to this dataset :

-- `num_counters_picked` : Referencing our webscraped data containing champions and their top five counters, we observed each opponents picks, and incremented by 1 if any of the teams picks were in the opponents counters.
+For this analysis, we selected data from the years 2017, 2019, 2020, 2021, 2022, 2024, and 2025.
+The excluded years only contained three bans per team, whereas we wanted to analyze games with all five bans consistently across all observations.

+### Preprocessing Steps

+Dropped in-game statistics
+- We removed columns related to in-game performance (e.g., kills, gold, game objectives) since our focus is exclusively on pre-game factors.

+Filtered out rows with equal PGA
+- Matches where both teams had the same Pre-Game Advantage (PGA) were dropped.
+This ensures we can accurately assess whether a higher PGA correlates with a greater likelihood of winning.

+### Newly Added Features
+To enhance our analysis, we created the following five additional columns:

+- `num_counters_picked` : Using our web-scraped counter data, we checked each opponent’s champion picks.
+If a team selected a champion that countered an opponent’s pick, we incremented this value by 1 (up to a maximum of 5).
-- `num_counters_banned` : Referencing our webscraped data containing champions and their top five counters, we observed each teams picks, and incremented by 1 if any of the teams bans were a counter to a pick.
+- `num_counters_banned` : Similarly, we referenced the counter data to determine if a team’s banned champions countered any of their opponent’s picks.
+If so, we incremented this value by 1 (up to a maximum of 5).
-- `PGA` : This amount was obtained by adding `num_counters_picked` and `num_counters_banned`, and is an indicator of how strong the overall pre-game choices are for a team
+- `PGA` : Defined as the sum of num_counters_picked and num_counters_banned.
+This metric serves as an indicator of how favorable a team's pre-game decisions were.
-- `higher_PGA` : This value was obtained to be able to indicate which team had a stronger pre-game advantage, and was used to see the relationship between winning and having a higher pga than your opponent.
+- `higher_PGA` : A binary variable indicating whether a team had a higher PGA than their opponent (1 = Yes, 0 = No).
+This allows us to examine the relationship between PGA superiority and match outcomes.
-- `mean_champ_wr` : Using our cleaned dataframe, we obtained a wr for each champ by calculating the number of winning games a champion was played in, divided by the total number of games the champion was played.
-Then, each pick's respective win rate was added and divided by 5 to obtain the mean.
-- `mean_team_wr` : Using our cleaned dataframe, we obtained a wr for each team by calculating the number of winning games a team has, divided by the total number of games the team played.
+- `mean_champ_wr` : Calculated by determining each champion’s overall win rate across all games in the dataset.
+Then, for each match, we computed the average win rate of all five picked champions.
+- `mean_team_wr` : Derived by calculating each team’s historical win rate

+Our added features enhance the analysis by quantifying the impact of pre-game decisions on match outcomes.

+- `num_counters_picked` & `num_counters_banned` measure strategic drafting by tracking how many counters a team selects or removes.
+- `PGA` & `higher_PGA` quantify overall pre-game advantage, allowing us to test whether a higher PGA correlates with winning.
+- `mean_champ_wr` & `mean_team_wr` provide historical win rate context, helping assess whether strong past performance influences results.

 Our head of our final dataframe is as follows: